1884 VFA season: Association membership

 At this time, three other provincial senior clubs were full Association members represented on the Board of Management: Ballarat, South Ballarat (formerly known as Albion Imperial) and Horsham Unions.
 Due to distance, these clubs played too few matches against the rest of the VFA to be considered relevant in the premiership.

 1884 VFA premiership

 The 1884 premiership was won by the Geelong Football Club, which won twenty-two and drew one of its twenty-five matches. finished second with sixteen wins and two draws from twenty-four matches; Hotham finished third.

-Club senior records
+Club records

 The below table details the playing records of the eight clubs in all matches during the 1884 season.
 Two sets of results are given: